kyle-deprow/transformer_test/README.md

 - Note: for fine-tuning, a you can get adventurous with smaller text files.
 I obtained really nice results with ~10K characters, such as a small Shakespeare dataset and Bee Gees' songs.

 ### Testing
-- To test your RNN, go into run.sh and set the flag to --test, chose a -sample_size (number of characters to generate), a -seed (The start to the string your model generates, it has to "continue" it), and a -from_path (.json file that contains pretrained model).
+- To test your RNN, go into run.sh and set the flag to --test, and chose the following arguments:
+- --from_path (.json file that contains pretrained model)
+- --sample_size (.json file that contains pretrained model) <b>[OPTIONAL]</b>
+- --seed (the start to the string your model generates, it has to "continue" it) <b>[OPTIONAL]</b>

 ```
-python3 run.py --test -sample_size 400 -seed  -from_path name_of_pretrained_model_file.json
+python3 run.py --test --from_path=name_of_pretrained_model_file.json --sample_size=400 --seed="And then Romeo said, as he left the algebraic topology class: "
 ```
 - Run on terminal:
 ```
 ./run.sh
 ```
-- Note: for fine-tuning, a you can get adventurous with smaller text files.
-I obtained really nice results with ~10K characters, such as a small Shakespeare dataset and Bee Gees' songs.

 ### Results
 - The Recurrent Neural Network implementation in main.py achieved a loss of 1.22 with a 78 vocabulary size and ~2M tokens of training for 100,000 timesteps (32 batch_size, 200 n_iterations).